jameycribbs/hare/README.md

 #### Creating a record

-To add a record, you can use the Table.Create() function:
+To add a record, you can use the Table.Create() method:

 ```go
 recID, err := contactsTbl.Create(&Contact{FirstName: "John", LastName: "Doe", Phone: "888-888-8888", Age: 21})